Extremelyd1/HKMP/README.md

 The key-binds are stored in integer form, to find which key corresponds to which integer, please consult [this gist](https://gist.github.com/Extremelyd1/4bcd495e21453ed9e1dffa27f6ba5f69).

+### Standalone server
+It is possible to run a standalone server on Windows, Linux and Mac.
+The latest executable of the server can be found on the [releases page](https://github.com/Extremelyd1/HKMP/releases).
+For Linux and Mac, the server can only be run with [Mono](https://www.mono-project.com) installed.
+After installing Mono, the same executable can be run using `mono HKMPServer.exe [args]`.
+The server will read/create a settings file called `gamesettings.json`, which can be changed to alter the default startup settings of the server.
+Alternatively, settings can be changed by running commands on the command line.
+The following are the available commands:
+- `set <setting name> [value]`: Read or write a setting with the given name and given value.
+  To get a list of available settings, please see the subsections below.
+- `exit`: Will gracefully exit the server and disconnect its users.

 ### Settings
 The interface of the mod also contains a client and server settings menu